wp-plugins/camera-slideshow/readme.txt

 == Changelog ==

+= 1.3.4.1 =
+* 2012.07.11 - Fixed an issue with the shortcode button and the custom menu on WPMU when BBPress is installed (yes, a very strange bug), and fixed a bug with WPMU

 = 1.3.4 =
 * 2012.06.25 - Fixed (again) an issue with html direction attribute (if some rtl user wanted to help me to translate and create the correct stylesheet it would be great)

 = 1.3.3.5 =
 * 2012.06.25 - Fixed issues with html direction attribute (if some rtl user wanted to help me to translate and create the correct stylesheet it would be great)
 = 1.3.3.4 =
 * 2012.06.23 - Fixed some problems with WPMU and add the capabilities selection